ezEngine/docs-src/pages/docs/physics/jolt/special/jolt-rope-component.md

 * `Surface`: The [surface](../../../materials/surfaces.md) defines how slippery or bouncy the rope is.

 * `GravityFactor`: How much gravity affects the rope.

+* `SelfCollision`: Whether the rope should be able to collide with itself.

+* `ContinuousCollisionDetection`: If enabled, the physics simulation tries harder to prevent the rope from passing through other objects.
+This costs additional performance.

 ## See Also